 Marijuana Legalization and Public Financing for Cannabis Businesses

 The Cannabis Regulation Act signed into law in 2021 legalized adult-use cannabis sales in New Mexico and made several provisions of the law effective as of June 2021.
-In June, adults in New Mexico were allowed to legally possess up to two ounces of cannabis, 16 grams of cannabis extract, and 800 milligrams of edible cannabis outside their private residence.
+In June, adults in New Mexico were allowed to legally possess up to two ounces of cannabis, 16 grams of cannabis extract, and 800 milligrams of edible cannabis outside their private residences.
 Home-grown cannabis was also made legal.
 Individuals in NM can now grow up to six cannabis plants (per person) at home, with a limit of 12 plants per household.

 Additionally, legislation to regulate and support the sale of cannabis through small business enterprises has been signed.
 On April 1, 2022, recreational cannabis sales will begin in New Mexico.
 The state government has agreed to provide business loans of up to $250,000 to eligible cannabis-related small businesses (those licensed to cultivate and sell marijuana from up to 200 plants).
 The New Mexico Finance Authority (NMFA) has authorized a $5 million line of credit for cannabis business loans.
 Cannabis entrepreneurs who are eligible for the new business loan may extend the loan for up to five years, with interest rates ranging from 2% to 3%.
 It is expected that the application process for applying for cannabis business loans will open in February 2022.